-The finishing process involves mechanical technique that gives the stone different types of finishes for both interior and exterior design works.
+The finishing process involves a mechanical technique that gives the stone different types of finishes for both interior and exterior design works.
 The functionality of the stone can be clearly redefined by the textural modification achieved in the finishing process.
-Surface finishing of natural stone plays an important role in creating stones that are not slippery, light reflecting surfaces, tone down the natural chrome and sometimes to soften or intensify hues of cream and white.
-From times of old, natural stones have paved their way into homes, offices and historical monuments for utilitarian and decorative purposes.
+The surface finishing of the natural stone plays an important role in creating stones that are not slippery, light-reflecting surfaces, toning down the natural chrome, and sometimes softening or intensifying hues of cream and white.
+From times of old, natural stones have paved their way into homes, offices, and historical monuments for utilitarian and decorative purposes.
 The different texture of the natural stone enhances the longevity and aesthetics of the design.

 sawn finishing is achieved by cutting the stone into tiles with a gang saw or block cutter.
-Granite and sandstone come in this finish and are used for decorating the garden, patio and pavements.
-Split face finish is created by splitting stone by hand or machine to achieve a natural looking quarry texture.
+Granite and sandstone come in this finish and are used for decorating the garden, patio, and pavements.
+A split-face finish is created by splitting stone by hand or machine to achieve a natural-looking quarry texture.
 The back is flat with an uneven front.
 These stones vary from one to another.

 Honed finishing is an ideal choice for a matted and smooth surface with lighter shades.
 The stones like granite, marble, limestone, slate, and travertine are used for busy floors and stairs.
-Sanding and grinding creates a smooth finish but not glossy or reflective.
+Sanding and grinding create a smooth finish but are not glossy or reflective.
 This finish is a great pick for ease of maintenance, busy traffic applications.
-It has a satin smooth surface with minimal reflection of light.
-Honed surfaces serve their purpose as exterior in warm surroundings, table tops, residential flooring and interior wall covering.
+It has a satin-smooth surface with a minimal reflection of light.
+Honed surfaces serve their purpose as the exterior in warm surroundings, tabletops, residential flooring, and interior wall covering.
 Implementing different grades of abrasiveness under engineering conditions.

 Polished finishing is concerned with a glossy surface that comes from the use of abrasive materials.
 It is suitable for polished marble, travertine, granite, and limestone to emphasize natural colors and grains.
-Sanding and buffing process leads to a glossy sheen or mirror-like reflective surfaces.
+The sanding and buffing process leads to glossy sheen or mirror-like reflective surfaces.
 Polishing is subjective to crystallized stones.
 The porosity of the natural stone slab is affected by polishing treatment.
-It naturally induces the colour and veining pattern of the stone.
-Polished finish gives a smooth, seamless and reflective appearance to the stone.
-This is highly assigned for busy areas like office Reception desk or Enquiry and Help desk, but the popular areas of application for a polished surface is interior or exterior cladding, interior or exterior paving fireplace surrounds, domestic and commercial worktops, table tops, benchtops and kitchen countertops.
-A polished reflective surface brings out the colours in the stone.
-The intensity of polishing is dependent upon the amount of mineral deposits.
+It naturally induces the color and veining pattern of the stone.
+A polished finish gives a smooth, seamless, and reflective appearance to the stone.
+This is highly assigned for busy areas like an office Reception desk or Enquiry and Help desk, but the popular areas of application for a polished surface are interior or exterior cladding, interior or exterior paving fireplace surrounds, domestic and commercial worktops, tabletops, bench tops, and kitchen countertops.
+A polished reflective surface brings out the colors in the stone.
+The intensity of polishing is dependent upon the number of mineral deposits.
 These are highly recommended for wall covering but avoided as flooring due to the slippery nature of the finish.

-Sandblasted Finishing for a textured surface with a softened gloss, the uneven but tidy appearance is created using high pressure blast of sand to the natural stone.
-This sandblasted finish is suitable for high traffic areas, when the treatment involves high pressure water jet with sand on the stone resulting in a finish that softens the chrome and characteristics of the stone.
+Sandblasted Finishing for a textured surface with a softened gloss, the uneven but tidy appearance is created using a high-pressure blast of sand to the natural stone.
+This sandblasted finish is suitable for high traffic areas when the treatment involves a high-pressure water jet with sand on the stone resulting in a finish that softens the chrome and characteristics of the stone.

 Satin Finishing is found between polished and honed finishes that are not matte and reflective.
 This is not a very common finish.

-Bush-hammered Finishing gives an anti-skip finished look, Leather finishing for a worktop that has smooth and slip resistance property.
+Bush-hammered Finishing gives an anti-skip finished look, Leather finishing for a worktop that has smooth and slip resistance properties.

-Tumbled Finishing for a natural stone with an aged appearance, leathered finish is created by brushing the slab with various brushes.
-The result of this process is an undulating, soft, seamless and smooth looking surface.
+Tumbled Finishing for a natural stone with an aged appearance, a leathered finish is created by brushing the slab with various brushes.
+The result of this process is an undulating, soft, seamless, and smooth-looking surface.